-Thank you for submitting a Preliminary Application for a new project in the Western PA CoC.
+Thank you for submi. ng a Preliminary Applicallon for a new project in the Western PA CoC.
 We received grant requests for a total of \$2,406,586 and only had funding available for a total of \$1,263,723.
-As a result a number of worthwhile projects could not be included for submission in the FY2017 Western PA CoC application to HUD.
+As a result a number of worthwhile projects could not be included for submission in the FY2017 Western PA CoC applicallon to HUD.

-All Preliminary Applications received were reviewed by a non-conflicted Funding Committee made up of individuals who are not CoC grantees to maximize objectivity.
+All Preliminary Applicalons received were reviewed by a non-conflicted Funding Committee made up of individuals who are not CoC grantees to maximize objectivity.
 Chairs of the Northwest and Southwest RHAB were available at Funding Committee meetings to provide input into local needs.
 Unfortunately, your project fell below the threshold for funding availability.

 We appreciate your interest in helping to end homelessness in Western Pennsylvania.
-We will be happy to talk with you in October about your submission and ideas for making it more competitive if you choose to submit again for FY2018.
+We will be happy to talk with you in October about your submission and ideas for making it more compercive if you choose to submit again for FY2018.